Cryptops neocaledonicus

-Cryptops neocaledonicus is a species of centipede in the Cryptopidae family.
+Cryptops neocaledonicus, the New Caledonian cryptops, is a species of centipede in the Cryptopidae family.
 It was first described in 1923 by French entomologist Henri Ribaut.

 Distribution

 The species occurs on the main island of New Caledonia, Grande Terre; the type locality is Mont Panié.
 It has also been recorded from Guadeloupe and the United States Virgin Islands in the Caribbean, as well as from Peru and Namibia.